learning-zone/sql-basics/README.md

 ANSWER: a) Update

-#### Up to how many columns can be combined to form a composite primary key for a table?
+## Q. Up to how many columns can be combined to form a composite primary key for a table?

 a) 16
 b) 8